Information for AST 1+ students

-Out of respect for all participants, please arrive 15 minutes before the start of the course .
+Out of respect for all participants, please arrive on time.
 Schedule changes may be made at the discretion of the instructor.
 If so, you will be notified 24 hours in advance.

 EMERGENCY: For any eventuality, you can contact our team at 418-763-3333

-The CSA 1+ combines the standard CSA 1 training and an extra day of mountain travel to practice the techniques learned during the course.
+The AST 1+ combines the standard AST 1 training and an extra day of mountain travel to practice the techniques learned during the course.
 This training aims to provide students with an entry-level decision-making framework that can be applied pre-travel and in the field to increase safety margins and maximize enjoyment.

 AT THE END OF THE COURSE, THE STUDENT WILL BE ABLE TO: